kubukoz/blog/mdoc/flakes-first-steps.md

 Now, I know all of this is pretty complicated.
 There's still a high barrier to entry and a steep learning curve to getting started with Nix, even with Flakes being an attempt to simplify the ways of working with it.
 There are [ongoing][nix-issue-3843] discussions around the [usability][nix-issue-3849] of Nix and of Flakes, and we're likely to see improvements to it in the future, but so far it's as simple as it gets.

-While I wish it could be simplified for the beginner user, I understand that Nix dealing with a lot of essential complexity (inherent to the problem it attempts to solve).
+While I wish it could be simplified for the beginner user, I understand that Nix deals with a lot of essential complexity (inherent to the problem it attempts to solve).
 It's not optimizing for the "hello world" experience - it optimizes for the build system working at scale, when the builds and shells get more convoluted.
 I trust that its creators know how complex the average build can get, given they've been working with this ecosystem for almost 20 years.

-There are other tools built in top of Nix that provide a more newcomer-friendly experience.
-One of them is [devshell][devshell] (which I think needs some work on making the documentation more straight-to-the-point as well).
+There are other tools built on top of Nix that provide a more newcomer-friendly experience.
+One of them is [devshell][devshell] (which I think could use some simplification in the documentation).
 If you want to get the Nix shell powers without forcing your entire team to learn the language, that might work for you.

 ## Parting words

 To sum up, in this article we covered:

 - a brief introduction to Nix and Flakes
-- defining a devShell in a flake
+- defining a Nix shell in a flake
 - some parts of the Nix language's syntax
 - supporting multiple systems